alma-connect/techblog/_posts/2015-02-01-layout-and-rendering-in-rails.markdown

 categories: [rails, layouts]
 ---

 I came across this [question](http://stackoverflow.com/questions/28272806/can-view-not-extend-application-application-html-erb-in-ruby-on-rails) on [stackoverflow](http://stackoverflow.com).
 There is an excellent guide out there about [Layouts and Rendering](http://guides.rubyonrails.org/layouts_and_rendering.html) which everyone should read.
-I would like to tell few tricks that can be used to support common scenarios.
+I would like to share a few tricks that can be used to support common scenarios.

 - [Conditional content in layout](#conditional-content)
 - [Multiple layouts](#multiple-layouts)